OilerNetwork/pitchlake-launcher/README.md

 ### 5. Checking if the system works

-Integration scripts are running automatically when you start the system with a clean state.
+Integration tests run automatically when you start the system with a clean state.

 To see the test results, check the `test_integrations` container logs:
 ```bash